Wilsonkabiru/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that changes the working directory to the previous one
+A script that changes a workinfg director to the  previous one